Stationary broken parity states in active matter models: Nongeneric behavior: Asymmetric steady states in active models

 Next, we set $\bar \phi \neq 0$, thereby breaking the inversion symmetry.
-The corresponding bifurcation diagram is shown in Fig.~\ref{fig:CH+CH_subcritical}(c) and reveals the effect of breaking of the inversion symmetry on the diagram in panel (b).
+The corresponding bifurcation diagram is shown in Fig.~\ref{fig:CH+CH_subcritical}(c).
 The figure shows that the broken inversion symmetry has different consequences for the secondary bifurcations on the $1^-$ and $2^+$ branches.
-In particular, the upper pitchfork bifurcation on the $1^-$ branch that gives rise to the light purple branch in panel~(b) becomes imperfect in (c), resulting in a saddle-node bifurcation on the light purple branch $1_b^-$ in (c) and a single-valued branch $1_a^-$ (dark blue line in (c)).
+In particular, the upper pitchfork bifurcation on the $1^-$ branch that gives rise to the light purple branch in panel~(b) becomes imperfect in (c), resulting in a saddle-node bifurcation on the light purple branch $1_b^-$ in (c) and a single-valued branch $1_a^-$ [dark blue line in (c)].
 Both $1_a^-$ and $1_b^-$ still connect to the $2^+$ branch (light blue line) but the termination points now differ.
 This is a consequence of the splitting of the degenerate pitchfork bifurcation on the $2^+$ branch in (b) into three separate pitchfork bifurcations, two of which remain on the $2^+$ branch while the third one takes place on the $1^-_a$ branch just prior to its termination on the $2^+$ branch.